Lenschow-Fogh/Ezra/README.md

-# Mitigation of stigma, prejudice anddiscrimination during early stages ofrecruitment using machine learning
+# Mitigation of stigma, prejudice and discrimination during early stages of recruitment using machine learning

 ## Abstract
 Due to demographic characteristics and socioeconomic status, applicants are facing discrimination in the